perfectsense/training/README.md

 So you want to learn how to develop on Brightspot?
 Look no further!

-This project gives you everything you will need to get going with learning how to do front-end and back-end development on Brightspot.
+This project gives you everything you will need to get going with learning how to do frontend and backend development on Brightspot.
 It includes a bare-bones project and all the core Styleguide templates to use as reference to help you take your own web publishing needs from concept to creation.

 Since with Brightspot backend and frontend development can proceed independently of one another, this guide covers [Backend](#backend) and [Frontend](#frontend) separately.
-Of course if you are going to do full-stack development you can follow the steps for both.
+Of course if you are going to do full-stack development you should follow the steps for both.

 ## Backend